Ablative laser resurfacing can cause various side effects, including:

 - Infection.
 Ablative laser resurfacing can lead to a bacterial, viral or fungal infection.
 The most common infection is a flare-up of the herpes virus — the virus that causes cold sores.
 In most cases, the herpes virus is already present but dormant in the skin.

 - Changes in skin color.
 Ablative laser resurfacing can cause treated skin to become darker than normal (hyperpigmentation) or lighter than normal (hypopigmentation).
 Hyperpigmentation is more common in people who have darker skin.
-The first signs of hyperpigmentation and hypopigmentation typically occur weeks after treatment and might go away without treatment.
-Use of topical retinoic acid or glycolic acid can help treat hyperpigmentation after the treated area has healed.
+Topical retinoic acid or glycolic acid can help treat hyperpigmentation after the treated area has healed.
 Use of sunscreen during the healing process also is important.
 Nonablative fractional photothermolysis might help improve hypopigmentation.

 - Turning of the eyelid (ectropion).
 Rarely, ablative laser resurfacing near the lower eyelid can cause the eyelid to turn out and expose the inner surface.
 Surgery is needed to correct the problem.

 Nonablative laser resurfacing also can cause side effects, including: